ZYTO Scan & Treatment Reviews: The Good, The Bad & The Ugly

 ZYTO scans are very good at some things.
 In my experience, ZYTO is great at:

 - Clearing Environmental Allergies – I used to be allergic to grass, and had to shut all windows before my husband mowed the grass.
 Now I mow the grass myself and love sitting in the grass.
 My seasonal springtime tree & pollen allergies are gone as well.
 My allergies came back every year until I healed my leaky gut.
 More and more research is pointing to the gut as the root cause of allergies [2, 3].
 My ZYTO allergy clearings started permanently lasting after I healed my leaky gut and ate a diet conducive to keeping the gut healthy.
+NOTE: ZYTO may not be as good at allergy treatments now that they have gotten rid of their stand-alone laser.
+If anyone has any experience or comments, please write in on the contact page.
+Our family was treated for allergies with the stand alone laser only.

 - Opening Detox & Drainage Pathways – ZYTO is great at opening up drainage and detox pathways.
 If we’re having a Herxheimer reaction that I can’t figure out, then I go to ZYTO.
 Headaches and bad moods can sometimes be detox pathway issues as well.
+NOTE: ZYTO may not be as good at detox and drainage treatments now that they have gotten rid of their stand-alone laser.

 - Monitoring & Fixing Detox Organ Functions before they break, especially the liver & kidney.
 This is related to #2.
 ZYTO can catch and fix issues before they become problems that cause symptoms.
+NOTE: ZYTO may not be as good at organ pathway treatments now that they have gotten rid of their stand-alone laser.

 - Methylation supplements